tsoporan/fittrak/README.md

 The backend consists of a [Django](https://www.djangoproject.com/) powered Python application which exposes a [GraphQL](https://graphql.org/learn/) API using [Graphene](http://graphene-python.org/).
-Django is being used to deal with authentication and as such there are some views which are rendered from Django, which can be thought of as the skeleton housing the frontend SPA.
+Django is being used to deal with authentication and as such there are some views which are rendered from Django.
+Django renders the template which houses the frontend SPA.

 #### Frontend